lewibs/meeting-minutes/README.md

 Id love to have your help, hear your inputs or listen to your complaints.
 Make a note at the [Issues](https://github.com/lewibs/meeting-minutes/issues) to do so.

-## 💬 Whisper API

--   For additional information, including limitations and pricing related to using the Whisper API, check out the [OpenAI Whisper FAQ](https://help.openai.com/en/articles/7031512-whisper-api-faq)
--   For a high-level overview of the Whisper API, check out this information from [OpenAI](https://openai.com/research/whisper)

 ## ⚒️ Manual Installation

 If you want to install this plugin manually, use the following steps: